The 5 Mistakes That Can Weaken Your

 Another common mistake is not paying attention and not documenting what caused the slip and fall accident.

 Wet and uneven surfaces, loose mats, rugs, and stepladders are common causes of slips, trips, and falls.
-In addition, poor lighting and clutter can cause injuries such as sprains, strains, bruises, bumps, fractures, scratches, and cuts.
+Poor lighting and clutter can also lead to injuries such as sprains, strains, bruises, bumps, fractures, scratches, and cuts.

-In Nevada, if the business owner was negligent, if the business owner/business manager could prevent your slip and fall accident, the business (or rather their business insurance) is financially responsible for all damages.
+In Nevada, if a business owner or manager was negligent and could have prevented your slip and fall accident, the business — or its insurance — may be held financially responsible for your damages.
 It includes medical bills (past, present, future), lost wages, pain and suffering, and other damages.

 In some cases, more than one party is liable for an accident.